scrapy/scrapy/docs/topics/spiders.rst

    of links extracted from each response using the specified ``link_extractor``.
    This is mainly used for filtering purposes.

-   ``process_request`` is a callable, or a string (in which case a method from the spider object with that name will be used) which will be called with every request extracted by this rule, and must return a request or None (to filter out the request).
+   ``process_request`` is a callable (or a string, in which case a method from the spider object with that name will be used) which will be called for every request extracted by this rule.
+This callable should take a Request object as first positional argument and, optionally, the Response object from which the Request originated as second positional argument.
+It must return a request or None (to filter out the request).

 CrawlSpider example
 ~~~~~~~~~~~~~~~~~~~